ohosgg/rnoh/README.md

 ### Benchmarking FPS

 Frame times can be measured using `node ./scripts/get-frame-times`.
 It runs hdc hitrace and returns an array (frame times) which contains the time gap between repaints.
 You can also use it to get the frame times from manually captured traces.
-NOTE: Doesn't work on emulator.

-You can use `node ./scripts/create-performance-report` to create a JSON object containing a performanceReport based on the frame times.
+You can use `node ./scripts/create-fps-stats` to get a performance report based on the measured frame times. `node ./scripts/create-fps-stats-flipper file1.csv file2.csv` generates the performance report based on one or more .csv files exported from flippers [rnperfmonitor](https://github.com/bamlab/react-native-flipper-performance-monitor) plugin, allowing to compare performance to react-native-android.

 ## Creating NPM Package